Squeezex/Addons/README.md

-# Addons
+# AddOns
-Addons for WoW
+AddOns for WoW